 Step 1: Create and import certificates.

 Here, we cover the process of generating and using Keystore configuration.
 The standard Java JDK distribution does not include a Keystore by default.
 So, use Keytool to generate Keystores and certificates.
-The Keystore generated contains a private key and a public certificate.
-This certificate is self-signed.
-To create a self-signed cert:
+The Keystore generated contains a private key and a public certificate, which is self-signed.
+Here is the command to create a self-signed certificate:

 keytool -genkey -alias mule -keyalg RSA -keystore keystore.jks